jueves, 19 de diciembre de 2019

 "Love your enemies, bless them that curse you, pray for them that despitefully use you and that persecute you."
 Sermon of the Mount.
 Matthew 5:44

-The above two quotations challenge our attitude toward the obstacles we encounter in life.
-We are invited to welcome the negative forces we need to face.
-Without enemies we could not exercise the power of the reconciling force and participate in the creative process.
+The above quotations challenge our attitude to the obstacles we encounter in life.
+They suggest we need to welcome them.
+Without enemies we cannot grow.

 "We are always fighting the negative part of us, and therefore we cannot grow.
 The one who rejects is the ego who feeds on rejection" J.G.
 Bennett